Raunak-26/regression_dicontuinity_design/README.md

 higher than the nominal rate of 5\%.
 This implies that there is a higher bias in the case of global high-order polynomials to detect a discontinuity even if there isn't one, and hence, generate poor inference.

-The target of our paper is to test the veracity of these arguments through a simulation study and empirical application (wherever possible).
-The paper hereby proceeds as follows.
+The target of our <a href= "https://github.com/vanshajbindlish/regression_dicontuinity_design/blob/main/paper/rm_paper.pdf">paper</a>
+is to test the veracity of these arguments through a simulation study and empirical application (wherever possible).
+The <a href= "https://github.com/vanshajbindlish/regression_dicontuinity_design/blob/main/paper/rm_paper.pdf">paper</a>
+hereby proceeds as follows.
 In the next section, we introduce the model specification of the RD design that is used to critique the aforementioned arguments.
 Thereafter, we evaluate our results based on the simulation and empirical evidence so as to comment on the feasibility of global high-order polynomials in RD design.

 # Methodology